artsy/artsy.github.io/_posts/2019-05-06-technical-writing-for-teams.markdown

 ---

-We saw in the last post how to become a proficient technical writer.
+We saw in the [last post][ash_post] how to become a proficient technical writer.
 We saw in this post how to nurture a culture of writing on a team.
 It's an ongoing process – as I learn more, I'll be sure to share what I learn with all of you.
 Take care.

 [ash_post]: https://ashfurrow.com/blog/technical-writing-on-the-web/
 [orta]: https://twitter.com/orta